 Most globally installed packages in node are executables.

 Instead of globally installing node executable packages that you will likely use less often, you can save yourself disk space and simply run them with npx when you need it.
-This means you can use any node executable package on npm registry with having to install it.
+This means you can use any node executable package on npm registry without having to install it globally.

 For example, I don't have to install create-react-app globally on my machine and no worries about updates likewise because anytime I run